granam/mautic-czech-vocative/README.md

 4. Click *Install/Upgrade Plugins*
  - if everything goes well, you got new plugin *FOMVocative*.

+## Compatibility
+- tested with Mautic 1.3.0
+- tested with Mautic 1.2.4
+- unknown, but possible compatibility with lower versions.

 ## Troubleshooting
  If any error happens, first of all, have you **cleared the cache**?